Procedure: Ill health termination

-- These provisions are independent of any right that a staff member may have to medical retirement benefits under his or her superannuation fund.
-Where a staff member applies to his or her superannuation fund, those specified provisions apply.
+- These provisions are independent of any right that a staff member may have to medical retirement benefits under their superannuation fund.
+Where a staff member applies to their superannuation fund, those specified provisions apply.

-- A staff member whose capacity to perform the duties of his or her position is in doubt, apparently as a result of a medical condition, may be required by the University to undergo a medical examination.
+- A staff member whose capacity to perform the duties of their position is in doubt, apparently as a result of a medical condition, may be required by the University to undergo a medical examination.

-- Unless there is well founded concern regarding immediate harm as a result of the illness to the staff members or others, the University will give not less than 2 months’ notice that a medical examination is required; choose the medical practitioner; and pay for the cost of the examination.
+- Unless there is well founded concern regarding immediate harm as a result of the illness to the staff member or others, the University will give not less than four weeks notice that a medical examination is required; choose the medical practitioner; and pay for the cost of the examination.

 - The medical practitioner will, so far as possible, apply the same standards that would be used by the staff member’s superannuation scheme in granting permanent disablement or other similar benefit.

 - A copy of the medical practitioner’s report will be provided to the delegate and the staff member.
-Where the medical report states that the staff member is unable to perform his or her duties, and is unlikely to be able to perform them and/or resume them within 12 months, the University may terminate the employment of the staff member, giving 6 months’ notice in writing.
+Where the medical report states that the staff member is unable to perform their duties, and is unlikely to be able to perform them and/or resume them within 12 months, the University may terminate the employment of the staff member, giving six months’ notice in writing.
 The staff member may seek review of the termination decision.

-- The staff member may submit a resignation before the University terminates his or her employment, provided the last day of duty is within a reasonable period.
+- The staff member may submit a resignation before the University terminates their employment, provided the last day of duty is within a reasonable period.

-- Where a staff member refuses to undergo a medical examination within 3 months of a written notification to do so, the University may reasonably conclude that the staff member is unable to perform his or her duties and is unlikely to be able to resume them within 12 months, and may terminate employment giving 6 months’ written notice.
+- Where a staff member refuses to undergo a medical examination within three months of a written notification to do so, the University may reasonably conclude that the staff member is unable to perform their duties and is unlikely to be able to resume them within twelve months, and may terminate employment by providing the staff member with six months’ written notice.

 - A refusal by a staff member to undergo a medical examination will not constitute misconduct.

-- At any time during the processes outlined above staff member may apply to his or her superannuation fund for a permanent disablement or temporary incapacity benefit due to a medical condition.
+- At any time during the processes outlined above staff member may apply to their superannuation fund for a permanent disablement or temporary incapacity benefit due to a medical condition.
 Further action to terminate the staff member’s employment will be suspended until the outcome of the superannuation application is known.